A Word from our President: 2017-2018

-Don’t let the recent heat wave fool you.
-Forecasters are predicting a strong “La Nina” for the coming ski season which means cooler temps and copious amounts of snow.
+Forecasters are predicting yet another strong “La Nina” for the coming ski season which means cooler temps and copious amounts of snow.
 Yes, it is time to start thinking about another incredible year of skiing and racing!
-I’d like to welcome back the returning families and warmly welcome the new families to our incredible community of parents and athletes.
+We’d like to welcome back the returning families and warmly welcome the new families to our incredible community of parents and athletes.

-The Board of Directors and staff have been listening to your feedback on how to make an already great program even better.
+Alan Lauba and his staff, along with the Board of Directors staff have been listening to your feedback on how to make an already great program even better.
 Here are a few areas of improvement that we are focusing on for the upcoming season:

-- Talent Development – (Athletes, Coaches, Parents) This past year the club made a substantial investment in mental training and preparation.
-Program Director Alan Lauba will continue to drive coaching education and evaluation throughout the year using more video analysis throughout the program.
-Head FIS coach Scott MacCartney continues to refine and measure an offseason strength and conditioning program and expand its availability.
+- Talent Development.
+This year the club will continue to make a substantial investment in mental training and preparation.
+Program Director Alan Lauba will continue to drive improved coaching education and evaluation.
+Head FIS coach Scott Macartney continues to refine and measure an offseason strength and conditioning program and expand its availability.
 All coaches are improving on their monitoring and evaluations of their athletes.
-In addition to the thousands of volunteer hours required to pull off our races, we encourage parents to learn more about the sport and take advantage of opportunities for additional education such as training to be a race official, (Official training will be on the Microsoft campus in Redmond on October 30, so save the date.
-More details will be provided soon.)
+New this year will be a dedicated effort to “coach the coaches” to ensure that the appropriate techniques established by Alan and Scott are effectively and appropriately implemented at all program levels.

 We want this season to be fun for all our racers, while still emphasizing respect for all teammates and the entire mountain community.
 We encourage teamwork and support and need our parents to reinforce that ethic.
 For parents, please feel free to communicate with us if you have questions or concerns as the year goes forward.
 We really want to make your and your child’s experience with CMAC a great one.